 Thankfully for activists, medical marijuana initiatives passed in every state that it was marked on a ballot.
 These states include Alaska, Oregon, and Washington, which in turn became the second, third, and fourth states to legalize medical marijuana.

 Alaska won the vote by a 58 percent, 55 percent in Oregon, and 59 percent in Washington.
 The law took effect in March, December, and in November day, respectively.
 Each initiative removed the penalties faced by physicians, as well as the criminal implications of the use, possession, and cultivation of medical marijuana.

-For medical marijuana patients in Alaska, the state required them to enroll in a registry.
-Starting in 1999, all patients had to register for the program, which then entitled them to a valid ID card.
+For medical marijuana consumers in Alaska, the state required them to enroll in a registry.
+Starting in 1999, all consumers had to register for the program, which then entitled them to a valid ID card.
 This is the origin of the MMJ card, a piece of history regarding medical marijuana and where the program is today.

 The same year, Maine became the fifth state to legalize medicinal cannabis, passing with a 61 percent vote in November.

-Hawaii continued the trend, passing legislation to be the sixth state to legalize medical marijuana in June, which also removed criminal penalties for patients.
+Hawaii continued the trend, passing legislation to be the sixth state to legalize medical marijuana in June, which also removed criminal penalties for medical consumers.

 The medical marijuana industry took a hit in May 2001, when the Supreme Court ruled against its favor.

 The Supreme Court decided that there "was no medical necessity exception to the Controlled Substances Act's prohibitions on manufacturing and distributing marijuana."
-That pesky act, which was initiated in 1970 (as you remember), prevented patients from getting the care they voted to receive.
+That pesky act, which was initiated in 1970 (as you remember), prevented medical consumers from getting the care they voted to receive.